How Can a Business Wargaming Conquer Risk and Apprehension?

 Not every situation or subject lends itself to a war game.
 Before planning a wargame, ensure that it is appropriate for the problem.

-Determine the requirements of each participant, their timeline, and their budget.
-The complexity of the topic and duration of a war game will determine how long it takes.
+Determine each participant's requirements, timeline, and budget.
+The complexity of the topic and duration of a war game will determine the length of the game.

 A 3-day business war game takes approximately one month to prepare.
 Additional costs are market research, outside consultants, purchasing additional tools, and setting up a simulation environment.